 Our team at Eden Rise Pharmacy have many years of experience in servicing aged care facilities, retirement villages, various community living centres and private hospitals.

-We provide a comprehensive pharmacy service – please contact Pete Tzimos (Managing Partner) on 8794 7920 for a confidential discussion.
+We provide a comprehensive pharmacy service – please contact Pete Tzimos or Stephen Chan (Managing Partners) on 8794 7920 for a confidential discussion.
 We offer a well-resourced and professional pharmacy service which is fully accredited and by using our medicine sachets we can assist your facility in delivering a safe, practical and efficient dosing system.
 We can also provide training modules for your staff which may assist in your accreditation processes.

 We can deliver medicines, beauty products and any pharmacy requirements to any retirement community in our Berwick district.
 You can leave your scripts on file with us and we can deliver your medicines to you when you call us.